 Thank you for Supporting our T-Shirt Campaign: SUPER Hero in Disguise

 Thank you for your support!
-We have have been able to launch this shirt twice and have sold over 400 Hero Shirts!
-Our last campaign closed November 7th.
+We have have been able to launch this shirt four times and have sold over 450 Hero Shirts!
+Our last campaign closed November 21st.
 We believe that anyone who supports a grieving child is a Super Hero!
 Available in 4 colors.
 If you are interested in purchasing a shirt, please follow the link and submit your information.
-If we get enough people interested in purchaing a shirt and feel we can meet our minimum number of shirts to print, we will relauch shirt sales.
+(If we get enough people interested in purchaing a shirt and feel we can meet our minimum number of shirts to print, we will relauch shirt sales.)

 Share Your Hero Story